 A boat trip is a really fun way to see Los Angeles!
 Newport Beach is a popular place for boat rentals and boat tours.
 Click here to see some options of tour available!

-Like Newport Beach, Malibu Beach is a fair drive from downtown LA (about 30km).
+Like Newport Beach, Malibu Beach is a fair drive from downtown LA (about 30km) but it makes for one of the best day trips from Los Angeles.
 Many celebrities have homes on Malibu Beach and it is a really nice place to stroll, relax and watch the sunset.

 If you are looking for Instagram guides to other US Cities, check out my Instagram guide to Chicago!